CompuTec/computec-docs/docs/processforce/user-guide/item-details/batch-serial-template-definition.md

 # Batch Template, Serial Template Definition

-Here you can configure the default format of the batch number generator for creating batch and serial numbers during the receipt of Purchase and Production Orders.
+Here, you can configure the default format of the batch number generator for creating batch and serial numbers during the receipt of Purchase and Production Orders.
 This information makes traceability and a batch and serial management process much easier.
 You can set a number generating template that contains important information, e.g. date, time, item number, or prefix.

 :::note Path
     Administration → Setup → Inventory → Batch Template Definition
 :::

-Here you can configure the format of the serial number generator for creating serial numbers.
+Here, you can configure the format of the serial number generator for creating serial numbers.

 :::note Path
     Administration → Setup → Inventory → Serial Template Definition